 When is the Stuttgart Christmas Market?

-According to the official Stuttgart Christmas Market website, the dates for this year’s Stuttgart Christmas Markets will be from Nov 24 – Dec 30, 2021.
+According to the official Stuttgart Christmas Market website, this year’s edition of the market will take place from November 27 – December 23, 2024.

 Where to Stay for Stuttgart Christmas Markets